 Thus the sideband power (with the sideband at the heterodyne frequency) could be calculated along with the conversion gain of the detection system, independent of the measurement of the DC conversion gain of the photodetector.
 These measurements resulted in a conversion gain of $2.9\pm0.1$\,V/mW.
-The primary uncertainty in these measurements was also related to the dependence of the gain on the position of the beam on the active area of the \ac{PD}, as well as the calibration of the power meter.
+This is slightly lower than the DC conversion gain as a result of the electronic transfer function of the photodetector.
+Like the measurements of the DC conversion gain, the primary uncertainty in these measurements was related to the dependence of the gain on the position of the beam on the active area of the \ac{PD}, as well as the calibration of the power meter.

 To check for saturation effects, the \ac{LO} power at the science PD was varied in power between 172\,{\textmu}W and 1\,mW and measured, holding the \ac{AL} power at 25.9\,{\textmu}W, while measuring the beatnote amplitudes at 54.95\,MHz and 14.603\,MHz at both the \ac{PLL}3 PD and the science PD.
 Between 172\,{\textmu}W and 680\,{\textmu}W no evidence of saturation was seen, however the saturation effects became clear once the \ac{LO} power reached 1\,mW.
 However, the power of \ac{LO} was at most 400\,{\textmu}W for both runs and therefore the science detection chain is not believed to have ever experienced saturation during the closed shutter periods.